Remarks on weak amalgamation and large conjugacy classes in non-archimedean groups: Homogenizability of weak classes

 \subsection{An example}

 It is natural to ask if there exists a limit of a weak \fra class that cannot be turned in a constructive and finitary way into a limit of a \fra class, i.e., that is not homogenizable.
-We sketch such an example which is a modification of a construction presented in \cite{KrKu2}.
+We sketch an example of such a class, which is a modification of a construction from \cite{KrKu2}.

 Let $L$ be a signature consisting of two binary predicates: $R$ (red) and $B$ (blue), understood as predicates denoting colored edges in a graph.
 By a path (tree, connected set, etc.) we mean a path (tree, connected set, etc.) in $R \cup B$, and by a monochromatic path (tree, connected set, etc.) we mean a path (tree, connected set, etc.) exclusively in $R$ or in $B$.
-In the case that the direction of the edges matters, we explicitly say that a path (tree, forest, etc.) is directed.
-Let $\FF$ be the class of all finite structures $(A, R, G)$ in signature $L$ with the following properties: \begin{enumerate} \item the graph $(A, R \cup B)$ is an (undirected) forest, i.e., there are no (undirected) cycles in $(A, R \cup B)$, \item the sets $R$ and $B$ form a partition of $R \cup B$, \item for every vertex $w \in A$, the set of all edges $(v,w)$ in $R \cup G$ is contained either in $R$ or in $B$, \item for every vertex $w \in A$, all directed monochromatic paths $v_1, \ldots, v_n$ ending at $w$, and such there exists $v_0 \in A$ such that $(v_0,v_1)$ has a different color than edges in the path, have the same length. \end{enumerate}
+In the case that the direction of the edges does matter, we explicitly say that a path (tree, forest, etc.) is directed.
+Let $\FF$ be the class of all finite structures $(A, R, B)$ in the signature $L$ with the following properties: \begin{enumerate} \item the graph $(A, R \cup B)$ is an (undirected) forest, i.e., there are no (undirected) cycles in $(A, R \cup B)$, \item the sets $R$ and $B$ form a partition of $R \cup B$, \item for every vertex $w \in A$, the set of all edges $(v,w)$ in $R \cup B$ is contained either in $R$ or in $B$, \item for every vertex $w \in A$, all directed monochromatic paths $v_1, \ldots, v_n$ ending at $w$, and such there exists $v_0 \in A$ such that $(v_0,v_1)$ has a color different than the color of edges in the path, have the same length. \end{enumerate}

 \begin{proposition} The class $\FF$ is a weak \fra class that does not satisfy CAP.
 Moreover, the limit $M$ of $\FF$ is not $\omega$-categorical, and so, in particular, not homogenizable. \end{proposition}